Home

 When building or remodeling in excess of $100,000, you must obtain a Compliance Certificate for your PSL.

-Obtain a Compliance Certificate before final inspection and permit sign-off of your project by fixing the PSL, if necessary, and then having the PSL inspected by EBMUD.
+Obtain a Compliance Certificate before final permit sign-off of your project by fixing the PSL, if necessary, and then having an EBMUD inspector witness the PSL verification test (an air or water pressure test of the PSL).
 The Compliance Certificate must be submitted to the agency issuing your building permit prior to final sign-off, but PSL work can be done before, after, or during the building/remodeling work at your discretion.

 B1.
 Determine if the existing PSL is in compliance

 Determine if the existing PSL meets the requirements of the Regional PSL Ordinance.
 Hire a plumbing contractor to check for leaks and other defects.
-Your contractor will advise you if work is needed (steps B2 & B3) for your PSL to pass the EBMUD inspection.
-If no work is required, proceed to step B4 below.
+Your contractor will advise you if work is needed for your PSL to pass the PSL verification test.
+If no work is required, go to step B4 below (except for properties in Emeryville where step B2 is required even if no repair or replacement is performed).

 B2.
 Obtain required municipal permits